 Comment: This idea also includes forgiveness.
-One not only needs forgiveness from God and the person offended, but one also needs to forgive himself/herself for sins committed.
+For example, One not only needs forgiveness from God and the person offended, but one also needs to forgive himself/herself for offenses committed.
 I know this is true and struggle with it in my life on a daily basis.

 Life is a Blessing

 10. The difficulty of life itself is a blessing!
 He realized.
 For it initiates a desire within us to come to the Lord–a yearning we can feel even when we are blinded by sin! ∼ Rick (162)